 World Heritage Wadden Sea - Kornwerderzand

-The Wadden Sea has been a UNESCO World Heritage since 2009 and is the last real nature of the Netherlands (including Germany and Denmark).
-And beyond that, this lively and with every tide changing landscape is unique.
-The vast area with a length of 500 kilometres changes every day under the influence of the tides, you won't find this anywhere else in the world.
+A UNESCO World Heritage Site since 2009, the Wadden Sea is the last true nature of the Netherlands (and Germany and Denmark).
+And beyond that, this vibrant and tide-changing landscape is also unique.
+The vast area with a length of 500 kilometres was created under the influence of the tides and changes daily, you will not find this anywhere else in the world.
 The Wadden Sea is the habitat of thousands of plants and animals.
-Seals loaf on the sandbanks and it is an essential stopover for millions of migratory birds.
+Seals lounge on the sandbanks and it is an indispensable stopover for millions of migratory birds.

-Did you know that the Wadden Sea owes its name to the fact that you can walk through it at low tide?
+Did you know that the Wadden Sea gets its name from the fact that you can walk through it at low tide?
 In Frisian, it is the Waadsee, the fordable sea.
-The Wadden Sea area has almost 50 visitor centres, each with its own activities.
-Afsluitdijk Wadden Center offers a total experience of the Wadden Sea and is worth a visit.

 World Heritage Wadden Sea

 |Saturday||10:00 - 18:00|

 |Sunday||10:00 - 18:00|

 Visiting other parts of the Wadden Sea?
 Visit: www.visitwadden.nl Want to know more about UNESCO World Heritage Sites?
 Visit https://www.werelderfgoed.nl